• Home /

 3. Negotiate great terms

-Let’s also note: these are the three most important skills of all great agent – in real estate, sports, Hollywood, or anywhere else.
+Let’s also note: these are the three most important skills of all great agents – in real estate, sports, Hollywood, or anywhere else.
 First-time buyers shouldn’t just settle for the first agent they meet.

 Great real estate agents understand your local market.
 They’ve toured many of the homes, submitted offers to purchase for other buyers, and negotiated sales contracts according to local custom.